u-elements/u-elements/docs/guide/support.md

 ## Web features in use

 `u-elements` tracks browser support by monitoring the web features it uses.
-This is done by analyzing source code with [JSHint](https://github.com/jshint/jshint/) and cross-referencing the identified features against with [MDN Browser Compatibility Data](https://github.com/mdn/browser-compat-data) and [caniuse.com usage statistics](https://caniuse.com/).
+This is done by analyzing source code with [JSHint](https://github.com/jshint/jshint/) and cross-referencing the identified features against [MDN Browser Compatibility Data](https://github.com/mdn/browser-compat-data) and [caniuse.com usage statistics](https://caniuse.com/).
 Here are the web features used by `u-elements` that are not yet fully supported by all browsers:

 <table>